-A great way to learn about the geography of the U.S. Two dragsters race from coast to coast answering questions about state capitals, sizes, boundaries, products and other interesting facts.
+A great way to learn about the geography of the U.S. Two dragsters race from coast to coast race from coast to coanswering questions about state capitals, sizes, boundaries, products and other interesting facts.

 The race is not to the